yitzkoel/Lucid/README.md

 4. do 2 but with a browser(not a js interperter) the reason for 3 or 4 is somthing called DOM that i didnt understand what it really is but basicly a js interperter will not be able to run it and that requires a browser.

+Need to add all Asumption from code for example template file windows
+API key on system
+maby more need to search: **IMPORTANT ASSUMPTION** in code to find all.